2 min read

 And in my current job I earn a significantly higher income than any previous job, I have more vacation time than ever before, and I even have the freedom to work from home occasionally.

 All things considered, I am in a pretty good position.

-I certainly don’t plan on keeping this job for several years, but while I’m still building a savings cushion, I’m learning to be grateful for this high income while patiently acquiring the financial means to work for myself.
+I certainly don’t plan on keeping this job for several years, but while I’m still building a savings cushion and ramping up my incomes outside of my day job, I’m learning to be grateful for this high income while patiently acquiring the financial means to work for myself.

 I plan on using this job to pick up new coding skills and pad my net worth.
 It’s not a perfect job, but then again “perfect jobs” don’t exist.

 My favorite free financial tool I use is Personal Capital.
 I use it to track my net worth, manage my spending, and keep an eye on my monthly cash flow.
 It only takes a few minutes to set up and it makes tracking your finances simple and easy.
 I recommend trying it out.

 My favorite place to find new personal finance articles to read is Collecting Wisdom, a site I created that collects the best personal finance articles floating around the web on a daily basis.